apisec-inc/releases/docs/index.md

 	- Org page: Org tag added to identify customer or prospect.
 	- Huge Payloads Blocker: Blocker introduced for huge payloads or files.

-!!! bug "Fixes"
+!!! success "Fixes"

 	- Jira issue tracker fixes.
 	- Jira issue tracker severity mapped to the APIsec severity.
-	- Url validations applied in environment pages.
 	- Redirect access page to login page.
 	- Modified FX to APIsec in the system settings page.
 	- Text help improvements in Integration inner tabs.

 ## APIsec - May 3rd, 2021

+!!! danger "Security"

+	- Injections removed from date types from all the injection categories.

 !!! tip "Features"

 	- GCP storage integration: Connect your GCP storage account and receive API Penetration Testing reports automatically monthly.